 The U.S. Courts Library system for the Sixth Circuit is made up of the Cincinnati headquarters library and branch satellite libraries in Cleveland, Columbus, Detroit, Grand Rapids, Louisville, and Nashville.
 Our primary mission is to provide legal research support services to all federal courts within the geographic boundaries of the four states comprising the Sixth Circuit.
 The federal courts we serve are the U.S. Court of Appeals for the Sixth Circuit; the U.S. District Courts in Kentucky, Michigan, Ohio, and Tennessee; and the U.S. Bankruptcy Courts in Kentucky, Michigan, Ohio, and Tennessee.

 The Cincinnati library is located in Room 540 of the Potter Stewart U.S. Courthouse at 100 E. Fifth Street.
 You may reach the library staff by calling (513) 564-7321.
-Normal business hours are Monday through Friday, 8:00 a.m. to 5:00 p.m.
-The library is closed on federal holidays as well as other days designated by the court.
+Due to staffing restrictions caused by the pandemic, the Cincinnati Library is not currently open to the public.